jkeohan/scatterplot-workshop/module-6-adding-a-legend.md

 const m = { left: 80, right: 150, top: 20, bottom: 70 };
 ```

-#### Adding Supporting Functions
+#### Adding\Editing Supporting Functions

-Since the functions needed to generate a legend have already been created, all we need to do now is copy/paste them below the render function and then call the **legendData** function inside the **getData** function.
+Since the functions needed to generate a legend have already been created, all we need to do now is copy/paste them below the render function, make a few minor edits and then call the **legendData** function inside the **getData** function.

 ```
 // DISPLAY LEGEND